Skip to content

 As worried as I was about learing electronics in general, this week seemed very well paced.
 Especially since our mentor Rico wanted all 3 of us; Koshi, Shefali and Me; to work together and divide & conquer the assignment.
 Knowing that we could divide the research and only have to work on separate parts, trusting that we could depend on each other to catchup on the research side of explorartions we didn't pursue ourself, was quite liberating.

-This week we happened to have a hoilday on weekday and me & Shefali decided to work together, escpecially since our access to electronic materials was limited.
+This week we happened to have a hoilday on a weekday and me & Shefali decided to work together, escpecially since our access to electronic materials was limited.

 Takeaways from Global Session

-The sessions with Liza are always extremely inspiring and insightful.
+The sessions with Liza Stark are always extremely inspiring and insightful.
 We were shown a spectrum of wearbles intergrating electronics, especially microcontrollers.

 Especially thankful to her for sharing her entire presenation and a vocabulary list of terminologies used in the lecture.
+That has been extremely helpful as a one stop guide to check and understand basics.

 Checklist for the week